hazae41/mc-localtab-bukkit/README.md

 - Only show players less than x blocks around you
 - Display the distance in the ping (good ping = good distance)
+- Can show a "Close players" tab list header, translated in many laguages

 ### Config